 It always starts with with an overreach.
 Throughout history, dictators and tyrants have run roughshod over the people until they overplay their hands.
 The powerful build bridges on top of the masses until the powerful go a bridge too far.
 The people can only take so much oppression and abuse by their government before they rise up and overthrow those who use authority to bleed the commoners.
-Endless repression eventually gives way to a reverb as the people say enough; the straws that broke the life of many eventually becomes the reed that breaks the backs of the few who bleed the people.
+Endless repression eventually gives way to a reverb as the people say enough!
+The straws that broke the life of many eventually become the reed that breaks the backs of the despots who bleed the masses.

 Overreach has been the womb that gave birth to endless revolutions throughout history.
-America’s history is proof of this, the colonialists rose up against the British crown in part because they had enough of a king who was governing them without consent.
+America’s history is proof of this; the colonialists rose up against the British crown in part because they had enough of a king who was governing them without consent.
 Revolution after revolution can be traced back to dictators who pushed too much; not happy with taking a pound of flesh from the citizens, the gentry push their lucks by feeding on the hopes of the people and entombing the masses into the abyss of utter hopelessness.
-It usually takes a catalyst—what at first is dismissed as a meaningless gesture—to eventually capture the imagination of the masses and gives voice to the indignation that the public feels.
+It usually takes a catalyst—what at first is dismissed as a meaningless gesture—to eventually capture the imagination of the people and gives voice to the simmering indignation that the harbored for too long.

 But as tyrants always do, Nicolae overplayed his hand.
 During the winter of 1989, the public started to agitate for freedom after being aggrieved for decades.
-The flareup and the eventual breaking point was caused by the most innocuous of moments compared to the heat Romanians faced for over twenty years.
-After witnessing endless injustice and untold number of their fellow citizens disappear into thin air, injustice had become as common as the flu in Juneau.
+The flareup and eventual breaking point was caused by the most innocuous of moments compared to the heat Romanians faced for more than twenty years.
+After witnessing endless injustices and noting untold number of their fellow citizens disappear into thin air, injustice had become as common as the flu in Juneau.
 But then acceptance gave way to defiance inspired by the most random of moments.
-The random moment that awakened the masses was the attempted eviction of an ethnic Hungarian pastor from a town called Timișoara.
-The irony of it, Romanians were stirred into resistance by the persecution of someone who was not even Romanian.
+The instance that awakened the masses was the attempted eviction of an ethnic Hungarian pastor from a town called Timișoara.
+The irony of it; Romanians were stirred into resistance by the persecution of someone who was not even Romanian.
 Goes to show, injustice does not know labels; when the people eventually rose up, it was not based on ethnicity, race, or isms.
 Romanians were moved into action galvanized by human suffering.

-Hubris when people are fed up is like exhaling benzene at a flickering matchstick—not a very smart move.
-But this is precisely what Nicolae did, instead of letting things simmer down and letting anger die down, he did the opposite.
-A few days after the vicious crackdown, Nicolae decided to give a public speech to show the people who the boss was.
+Hubris, when people are fed up, is like exhaling benzene at a flickering matchstick—not a very smart move.
+But this is precisely what Nicolae did; instead of letting things simmer down and letting anger settle, he did the opposite.
+A few days after the vicious crackdown, Nicolae decided to give a public speech to show the people who was in charge.
 In the middle of a cold winter day, he held court on the balcony of the presidential palace overlooking a sea of people.
 This was normal for him, an imp with a Napoleon complex, he coerced Romanians on a regular basis to attend his public speeches forcing people to bow before him—except this time he was stacking up fire logs that would eventually incinerate him.
-He took to the microphone to assure the people that he was the man in charge and that nothing had changed.
+He took to the microphone to assure the people that he was the boss and that nothing had changed.